 Go on a hunt to discover the beautiful street art of Reykjavik.

-While most cities around the world consider street art a type of vandalism, Reykjavik has street art as one of its distinctive features.
+While most cities worldwide consider street art a type of vandalism, Reykjavik has street art as one of its distinctive features.
 The art pieces that cover the streets of Reykjavik started to appear in the 1990s.
-Over the years, the art has increased and taken a totally new dimension.
+Over the years, the art has increased and taken a new dimension.

-Some of these art pieces are very apparent and can be easily spotted once you enter the street.
-Others are not as much and require you to walk in different directions to spot it.
+Some of these art pieces are apparent and can be easily spotted upon entering the street.
+Others are not as much and require walking in different directions to spot it.

-The art on the streets of Reykjavik are of two types.
-The first is the bright colors, complex murals that are usually commissioned.
-The other type is the earthy colored, story telling tags that are done by different graffiti artists without commission.
+The art on the streets of Reykjavik has two types.
+The first is the bright colours and complex murals that are usually commissioned.
+The other type is the earthy-coloured storytelling tags that different graffiti artists create without commission.

-What brings these two types together is the fact that they both have the city walls as their canvas and the city as their exhibition.
-Both types are really beautiful and have their own unique vibe.
+What brings these two types together is that they both have the city walls as their canvas and the city as their exhibition.
+Both types are stunning and have their unique vibe.
 You will enjoy looking at all the art pieces.

 So take the time to go on a hunt to see the different murals and tags around the city.
 This hunt is one of the unique things to do in Reykjavik.